All Episodes

 So this March, automatic sequester cuts kicked in.

-Republicans being less supportive of federal spending on things like education, energy, and medical research were more supportive of the sequester.
+Republicans, being less supportive of federal spending on things like education, energy, and medical research, were more supportive of the sequester.

-Indeed, as recently as last month, Republican leaders described locking in the sequester cuts via a clean continuing resolution that extended them into 2014 as a major victory.
+Indeed, as recently as last month, Republican leaders described locking in the sequester cuts via a clean, continuing resolution that extended them into 2014 as a major victory.

-Cantor sends his memo out, and he bragged in it by signing a continuing resolution at sequester levels, the president would be endorsing a level of spending that wipes away all the increases he and the Democrats made while they were in charge and returns us to a pre-2008 level of discretionary spending, and that lowers the baseline.
+Cantor sent this memo out, and he bragged in it by signing a continuing resolution at sequester levels, the president would be endorsing a level of spending that wipes away all the increases he and the Democrats made while they were in charge and returns us to a pre-2008 level of discretionary spending.

 And lowering the baseline is blasphemy.

-And the Republicans have whether they intended to, and I think they did because they held firm on this.
+And the Republicans have, whether they intended to, and I think they did because they held firm on this.

-This is a real victory.
+This is, in the real world, folks, this is a real victory.

 And the Republicans were not talked out of the sequester.